NAREE's Annual Journalism Competition

 • Best Young Journalist Award - $250 prize

-The 70th annual competition is being judged by the faculty of the Medill School of Journalism at Northwestern University.
-It was open to bonafide journalist covering both commercial and residential real estate from Feb.
-1 to March 1, 2020.
-Enter NAREE's 71st Annual Journalism Competition between February 1 and March 1, 2021.
+Faculty of the Medill School of Journalism at Northwestern University judged this year's competition.
+It was open to bonafide journalist covering both commercial and residential real estate.

 "Best Section," "Best Magazine," "Best Web site," and "Best Newsletter" entries will be judged on the above plus overall graphics presentation and use of graphic elements to help communicate the message to the readers.